 You do get ONE guaranteed phone call when your recruit arrives.
 Mine was the night he got there at 12:38 am.
 It was 17 seconds long.
 We had agreed he would call my cell number, which I kept by my side from the moment he left.
 I was actually asleep when he called, but I woke up, picked up the phone, and was lucky enough not to miss being able to hear his voice, even if it was just him reading off a script word for word.
 Other guys in the background were yelling their scripts, but my husband was just saying it in an authoritative manner.
 He sounded like he was about to laugh, which was a relief to me because I have heard of many guys almost crying (okay, maybe sounding "scared" was the adjective used) during "the phone call."
 Right before he hung up I shouted "I love you!" knowing I didn't have any time for anything more than that.
 I hope he heard it.

-Above: My first letter from my husband.
+Above: My first boot camp letter from my husband.

 It is really important that I send him lots of mail.
 It's his one connection to the outside world.
 I have been stocking up on letters to send to him by writing him almost everyday since he left.
 But I told myself not to get my hopes up in regards to hearing from him right away (I gave him 2-3 weeks.)
 But the delay in letters from him isn't something I am taking personal.
 It's not his fault.
-He still LOVES me like crazy, but he just doesn't have any free time (as illustrated in the picture below of the first letter he wrote to me.)
+He still LOVES me like crazy, but he just doesn't have any free time (as illustrated in the picture below of the first letter he wrote me during boot camp.)

 Above: An excerpt from his first letter to me.